artmg/lubuild/help/use/Music-and-multimedia.md

 ### FOSS Android music players

 Although this is mainly about (L)ubuntu apps, it also touches on various Android clients for rendering or controlling music and multimedia (see relevant sections below).
-Just for good measure, then, here are some Free and Open Source (FOSS) Music Players available on android devices:
+Just for good measure, then, here are some Free and Open Source (FOSS) Music Players available on android devices.
+Note that most players use Android's Media Framework which excludes a decoder for WMA (Windows MediaPlayer Audio) files that you may have ripped.

 * VLC (see above)
+	* bundled with own codecs including WMA
 * Vanilla Music
 	- reasonably popular and mature
 	- plugins or addons have been developed